bartlettroscoe/bssw.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for files displayed on bssw.io site

+*Click "Write" above and remove comment mergers to see checklist items*

 <!-- REMOVE THIS COMMENT MARKER IF USING BELOW CHECKLIST
 TODO: Fill in!
 REMOVE THIS COMMENT MARKER IF USING ABOVE CHECKLIST -->

 ## Checklist for files displayed on bssw.io site using formal citations

+*Click "Write" above and remove comment mergers to see checklist items*

 <!-- REMOVE THIS COMMENT MARKER IF USING BELOW CHECKLIST
 * [ ] `@mention` the BSSw.io editorial board member `@<eb-member>` assigned to shepherd your content above.